 During this stage, the auditor comes to your place of business to see if your actions align with your written policies and procedures.

-To follow the access rights example: your organization needs to follow your written policies.
-If an employee changes roles within your organization, you need to be adjusting the access rights appropriately.
+To follow the access rights example, your organization must follow your written policies.
+If an employee changes roles within your organization, you must appropriately adjust the access rights.